 Can you build muscle in your arms without weights?

-The short answer to this is yes.
 Several studies have shown that bodyweight-based resistance training, such as push-ups, performed consistently over several weeks can significantly increase muscle strength and thickness.
 Clearly, weights are not required if you’re looking to build bigger arms.

 Lucy Joslin, Calisthenics and mobility trainer at BLOK, agrees, telling Fit&Well that calisthenics - a term that refers to exercises that don't rely on anything but a person's own body weight - is a great option for those that don’t want to use weights in their training.